krzhang/eth-beacon-simulations/README.md

-# A List of Possible Simulations
+# A List of Simulations

 ## The purpose of this list is to give an idea about how simulations have been created, based on different parameter valeus.